Best Approaches and Tools for Risk Identification

 4) Management Team Capabilities

-To identify the market assumptions, consider the market in a broad sense and not just the industry where you are operating.
+To identify the market assumptions, consider the market broadly, not just the industry where you operate.
 Identify what is expected of it (demand, supply).
 Also, identify your competition and how it will affect the demand for your product or service.

 Identify the financial assumptions and their impact on your business.
 Assume a worst-case scenario to identify any holes in the plan.
 For example, increase interest rates by 0.5%, decrease demand by 2%, and implement a price hike of 3%.
 Calculate cash flows, including internal sources (operating cash flows) and external sources (sales and distribution of assets)

 Identify management capabilities necessary to implement the strategy, including financial controls, operational controls, or marketing skills.
-For example, if you are planning to launch a new product release, manufacturing expertise is critical.
+For example, manufacturing expertise is critical if you plan to launch a new product release.

 Advantage of assumption analysis It helps management see if the current strategy will help them meet their long-term goals.
-It also helps in identifying risks for the business that can be mitigated before they become significant problems.
+It also helps identify business risks that can be mitigated before they become significant problems.

 The disadvantage of assumption analysis is that business managers are often too close to the issues and may not assess all possible assumptions.
 If incorrect assumptions are made at the beginning of a strategy, it is hard to go back and fix them.